Han-Haoting/Han-Haoting.github.io/_pages/about.md

 Hello, stranger.
 I am a master's graduate in Mechanical Engineering from [South China University of Technology](https://www.scut.edu.cn/new/).
 Currently, I am working as a research assistant under my master's supervisor while actively applying for doctoral programs at universities in Japan.
 My research interests include machine vision, neural networks, and their applications.

-I will actively publish practical application cases related to neural networks on my GitHub page and will continuously update my personal status.123456
+I will actively publish practical application cases related to neural networks on my GitHub page and will continuously update my personal status.

 You can view my CV here: [Han-Haoting Curriculum Vitae](../assets/Curriculum_Vitae.pdf)